 3. Social media is a bunch of vanity metrics

 A poorly executed social campaign will focus on likes and comments without connecting those to a larger business goal.
 For businesses that care about web traffic, leads and conversions, a good social program certainly plays a role in your digital marketing program’s success.
 In addition, measuring engagement is an easy yet effective way to conduct market research.
 Find out which content is most engaging for your customers and tweak your messaging accordingly.
-To help brands accomplish this, we have a new tool called BUZZ, a social media report designed to help brands figure out how and when to engage brands.

 4. Social media won’t lead to sales

 The process of making a B2B sale is a long, complex cycle that takes multiple interactions on several platforms.
 Social media is another touch point for customers to download white papers, sign up for webinars and learn about new product or services launches.
 By creating an engaging social experience, companies can capture prospects by showcasing thought leadership and directing customers to gated assets.

 5. We already do Facebook, Twitter and LinkedIn so we’re covered

 Social media has become more sophisticated, reaching beyond mainstream channels.
 For example, the decision makers you want to reach are often using message boards (including LinkedIn groups) and reading blogs to make a purchase.
 A Nielsen study found that 84 percent of respondents say word-of-mouth recommendations from friends or family members are most influential in their purchasing decision.
 Taking advantage of blog content, Twitter chats and influencer outreach are all ways to get more recommendations.